Install or run portable version of PST Walker. Browse and open an Outlook Data File (.pst) or

 Click "x" to clear the search results and show the contents of the entire folder.

-To enable advanced search select "Enable boolean search" under "Tools->Search Options...".
-Boolean search is a type of search allowing you to broaden, limit, and define your search.
+To enable boolean search select "Advanced search" under "Tools->Search Options...".
+Boolean search syntax allows you to broaden, limit, and define your search criteria.

 Using AND narows a search by combining terms; it will retrieve emails that use both the search terms you specify, as in this example: